yubin-park/cs534/README.md

 ["Software is eating the world,"](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) said Marc Andreessen in 2011.
-By then, he was referring to companies like Amazon, Netflix, Apple, and Google who are massively transforming the traditional industries with the power of internet and software.
+By then, he was referring to companies like Amazon, Netflix, Apple, and Google who are massively transforming the traditional industries with the power of the internet and software.
 It was true in some sense, as apparent in [their enormous growth in market capitalization](https://www.investopedia.com/terms/f/faang-stocks.asp).

 How did these companies become so successful?